99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/01541488-4980-4905-8c41-e73febf490a8">

 Optimistic Locking:
 "conditional writes" ensure the item hasn't changed before you update/delete it, each item has an attribute that acts as a version number.
+read a record, take note of a version, check that the version hasn't changed before you write the record, Or abort.
+NO APPLICATION PERFORMANCE LOSS. (you dont need to maintain the connection alive always)

+Pessimistic Locking:
+lock the record for your exclusive use until you have finished with it.
+This can prevent certain users from reading, updating.

 DynamoDB DAX:
 Fully managed highly aval. seamless i-memory cache for DynamoDB, fully secure, microseconds cached reads and queries.
 Doesnt require
 application logic modification because compatible with existing DynamoDB APIs.
 Solves the "hot key" problem so too many reads.

 DynamoDB Streams:
 ordered stream of item level modifications (CRUD), streams can be sent to kinesis, Lamba.